Treatments

 Surgery is usually the main treatment for early colon cancer diagnoses.
 The type of surgery that will be used depends on what stage the cancer is in and its location.

 The Division of Colon & Rectal Surgery at UI Health focuses on the evaluation, diagnosis, and surgical treatment of colorectal cancer and other colon diseases.
-Our surgeons specialize in minimally invasive techniques for the better outcomes and faster recoveries.
+Our surgeons specialize in minimally invasive techniques for better outcomes and faster recoveries.

-Our surgeons work closely with other specialists to determine the best treatment plan for every individual patient, and use the newest techniques in the evaluation and treatment of our patients.
+Our surgeons work closely with other specialists to determine the best treatment plan for every individual patient and use the newest techniques in the evaluation and treatment of our patients.

 Some colon cancers can be removed during a colonoscopy, depending on the stage the cancer is in.
-In other cases the surgeon will perform a colectomy to remove all or some of the colon to get the cancer.
+In other cases, the surgeon will perform a colectomy to remove all or some of the colon to get the cancer.

 Your surgeon and care team will discuss what surgical and treatment plans will meet your needs and be the best fit for you to have the best outcomes.